Convex-Dev/design/papers/convex-whitepaper.md

 * Key concepts able to enforce terms on Digital transactions such as Smart Contracts were introduced.
 * Innovations (both technical and legal) were developed to allow use of mechanisms such as digital signatures.

 A problem with moving value exchange to the Internet, however, is that many parts of an economic transaction still rely on pre-Internet mechanisms: traditional fiat currencies, paper-based contracts and centuries-old legal systems for enforcement.
-Execution of complete transactions usually depends on  trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favor a few commercial giants at the expense of smaller companies.
+Execution of complete transactions usually depends on trusting a single centralised entity to operate the interfaces between the Traditional and Internet worlds - handling legal issues, settling payments etc. Under such a model, economics of scale and network effects tend to favour a few commercial giants at the expense of smaller companies.
 This is a net loss to the economy: stifling innovation, excluding new competition, allowing monopolistic behaviour and "locking in" consumers without many practical choices.

 ### The Internet of Value